This article is in response to a crisis level of violence in this country.

 - Suicide rates have increased each year since 2005 (2012 data unavailable at time of publish).

-- Violence has become an everyday part of our lives, and studies increasingly show this is dangerous (especially to children and those with mental health issues).
+- Violence has become an everyday part of our lives, both real (24 hour news cycle) and imagined (movies/games), and this is especially dangerous to children and those with mental health issues.

 - Chronic traumatic encephalopathy (CTE) is linked to several mental health issues.

 - There are too many guns on our streets, and in many cases, in our homes.

 - Our prison system (youth to adult) is not correctional in nature, and is a complete failure in almost every way.

 - There are too many drugs being offered for mental health that have terrible side effects (and long term side effects we don’t know).

 This is the short list, and it is very incomplete.
 It is provided here to offer some perspective on the complexity of the issues we face as Americans.

 There is no doubt in my mind that we have a crisis in this country, and it is a crisis that will not “work itself out”.
 It goes beyond guns, beyond rhetoric, and it clearly hasn’t entered the brains of too many American citizens because I still hear a lot of yelling from one side or the other.

 I do not believe in blanket solutions, and I certainly believe in freedom for all, but I also believe that we are naive to think “some people are just nuts”, and we just have to accept this level of violence in our lives.